 Failure to Find a Permanent Lab

-If a student is unable to find a permanent thesis supervisor after four rotations, his/her enrollment in the program may be terminated.
-Admission to our program does not guarantee that a student will be accepted into a laboratory for his/her thesis work.
+If a student is unable to find a permanent thesis supervisor after four rotations, their enrollment in the program may be terminated.
+Admission to our program does not guarantee that a student will be accepted into a laboratory for their thesis work.
 It is extremely rare, however, for an accepted student to not find a suitable laboratory to join.

 International/Visa Student Rotations